enyojs/enyo-docs/developer-guide/best-practices/api-reference.md

 (Notice that the Boolean values `true` and `false` are formatted with backticks.
-When documenting Enyo source code, backticks should also be placed around the names of kinds (if the namespace is included--e.g., `enyo.Control`, `moon.Button`), properties, methods, and CSS classes.)
+When documenting Enyo source code, backticks should also be placed around the names of modules--e.g., `enyo/Control`, `moonstone/Button`)--as well as properties, methods, and CSS classes.)

 In some cases, in addition to describing what a method does, it is helpful to specify when it is used.